Money Saving Tips for Holiday Let Landlords

-It isn’t cheap running a holiday let due to the ongoing costs such as cleaning, utilities and maintenance to name a few.
-Altogether these can result in you making a loss, just about breaking even or making only a nominal profit.
+It isn’t cheap to run a holiday let business due to ongoing costs such as cleaning, utilities and maintenance to name a few.
+The current energy crisis is also adding even more uncertainty and challenges for holiday lets.

-We’ve put together a list of tips to help cut your costs.
-Most of which are free, relatively cheap and easy to implement.
+A useful exercise is to review your outgoings to see how you can reduce your expenses and improve your bottom line.
+To help we’ve put together a list of tips to help cut your costs and run your holiday cottage business more efficiently.
+Most of which are free or relatively cheap and easy to implement.

 Take advantage of tax breaks

-Nobody likes paying taxes, but as a holiday home landlord, you can take comfort in the fact that you reduce your tax bill by off-setting certain business expenses.
+Nobody likes paying taxes, but as a holiday let landlord, you can take comfort in the fact that you can reduce your tax bill by offsetting certain furnished holiday lettings allowable expenses

 - Property essentials (cleaning products, toilet rolls, welcome packs etc.)

-- Repairs & renewals (decorating, plumbing, replacing items)
+- Repairs & renewals (decorating, plumbing, replacing items such as white goods and furniture)

 - Business-related travel expenses